OPINION: Obesity Is Linked To Food Insecurity. SNAP Cuts May Make Both Worse

 First, we can improve the options available in food insecure neighborhoods, with an emphasis on fresh produce and whole foods.
 At the same time, we should work to lower the cost of healthy food and improve stores' marketing strategies.
 In fact, lowering prices may offer more relief than simply adding more grocery stores.

 On a broader level, federal policies can also alleviate individual barriers to good food.
-Food assistance programs, such as the Supplemental Nutrition Assistance Program (SNAP) and WIC (a similar assistance program for mothers and children), and even Medicaid all help.
+Food assistance programs, such as the Supplemental Nutrition Assistance Program and WIC (a similar assistance program for mothers and children), and even Medicaid all help.
 The relationship between SNAP benefits and food insecurity is clear — those who lose their benefits become more food insecure.
 Research suggests that gaining Medicaid coverage through the Affordable Care Act also improves food security by alleviating health care expenses that previously diverted family resources away from food.

 In the past year, the Trump administration has proposed cutting back food stamp eligibility three separate times to save money.
 One of those rule changes, scheduled to take effect next April, may kick nearly 700,000 people off SNAP.
 Doing so may help the federal budget, but it may also increase rates of food insecurity and fuel the current obesity epidemic.
 As these two issues threaten the health of our communities, federal policies and community-based interventions are significant players in our fight to reduce the rates of both.